FOR UPDATES and Membership -please scroll down to middle of page

 for horse races, which were allowed in Rhode Island (forbidden elsewhere), and for use by most

 government officials, such as George Washington, due to their smooth ambling gait.

 Later massive exporting to the Caribbean and many cross outs of the remaining horses

 led the purest form of the breed into extinction as the last recorded pacer

 died around 1880.
-However, gaited breeds in America today can trace their
+There are many gaited breeds in America today that trace their

 heritage to the Narragansett Pacer.
 They were crossed with Morgans, Thoroughbreds,

 and Arabians, and created new breeds such as the Standardbreds, American Saddlebreds,

 Tennessee Walking Horse, Gaited Morgan, Missouri Fox Trotters, and distantly related Rocky